 Google GCP, AWS, and DigitalOcean provide the most important metrics by default, like CPU usage, storage, bandwidth, and more, completely free with no extra cost other than running the virtual machine (VM) itself.

 Server monitoring offered free by cloud providers.

-During a business event I have had the opportunity to present Inspector to one of the big Utility Company in Italy (5 billion € of annual revenues) that has invested who had already entered into an agreement with Dynatrace for two million euros per year.
+During a business event, I had the opportunity to present Inspector to one of the big utility companies in Italy (€5 billion in annual revenues) that had already entered into an agreement with Dynatrace for €2 million per year.

 What problem does an application monitoring tool solve?

 Application monitoring tools provide metrics and alerts to identify bugs and bottlenecks in your application without waiting for the customers to report an issue.

 It acts like a sentinel that allows you to visually explore how your code runs, doing 90 percent of the analysis work in complete autonomy.

 Application monitoring is essential because happy customers are paying customers.